zack-kern/dog-vs-cat-api-app/README.md

 # Features

-- User can view app
+- User can choose to begin a duel
-- User can play app
+- User can select either the 'Good Dog' or 'Mean Cat'
-- User can restart app
+- User can view the winning team's selected animals and choose to 'Duel Again'

 # Preview